 I was in Brazil to document the preparations for this summer’s World Cup and I somehow ended up on a beach in Rio De Janeiro (weird how that keeps happening…)

 Even though I had been to Rio many times and admired the iconic statue from afar, I had never had the time to visit the Christ the Redeemer Statue in person, let alone imagine snapping a selfie of me popping out of his head just two hours later!

-A severe lightning storm had damaged the statue in January and I knew that workers were busy with repairs, so decided to take a stab in the dark and along with my colleague, Oliver Harvey, managed to convince the Brazil tourist board to allow us to climb to the top and take some seriously vertigo-inducing photographs.
+A severe lightning storm had damaged the statue in January and I knew that workers were busy with repairs, so I decided to take a stab in the dark and managed to convince the Brazil tourist board to allow me to climb to the top and take some seriously vertigo-inducing photographs.

 When I arrived at the foot of the 98-foot (38-metre) tall Statue and saw the platform awash with a sea of tourists, the gravity of what I was about to experience hit me and the butterflies in my stomach went nuts.

 With the assistance of two high-wire workmen, (and armed with Go Pro cameras) we entered through scaffolding mounted on the feet and crawled in circles up 12 flights of rickety stairs that seemed to get narrower with every step.